 Society must determine how it will strike a balance between these two extremes.
 To illustrate how moral theories can diverge, consider highway construction.

-Engineers decide on the most efficient route between two points that reduces construction costs and allows motorists to travel between population centers efficiently.
+Engineers decide on the most efficient route between two points to reduce construction costs and allow motorists to travel between population centres efficiently.
 Often, the most efficient route goes through some homes.

-The government will condemn those homes under “eminent domain” and reimburse the homeowners according to the fair market price.
+The government will condemn those homes under “eminent domain” and reimburse the homeowners at fair market value.

 The rights of the individual homeowners are violated.
 Perhaps they have strong emotional ties to their home and do not want to sell.

-However, society benefits from constructing the road because people can move more quickly between population centers, trucking costs are reduced, and fuel is saved.
+However, society benefits from constructing the road because people can move more quickly between population centres, trucking costs are reduced, and fuel is saved.
 In this case, society has chosen the utilitarian approach.

 As another example of diverging moral theories, consider a situation where a sickly brother has a rare disease that will certainly be fatal if he does not receive a kidney transplant.